-5.4.1 Request stream URI
+5.4.1 GetStreamUri

 This operation requests a URI that can be used to initiate a live media stream using RTSP as the control protocol.
 The returned URI should remain valid indefinitely even if the parameters of the profile are changed.